NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ## Example: CartPole-v0

 As explained above, CartPole is a rather simple environment and solving it using multiple cores on a single node feels like an overkill, let alone multiple nodes!
-However, it is a good example for giving you an experience on running RL experiments on Eagle.
+However, it is a good example for giving you an experience on running RL experiments using RLlib.

 For multiple nodes it is more convenient to use a slurm script instead of an interactive node, which you will submit as `sbatch <name_of_your_batch_script>`.
 The results will be exported in an `slurm-<job_id>.out` file, which you can dynamically access during training using the `tail -f slurm-<job_id>.out` command.
 Otherwise, you can open it using a standard text editor (e.g. `nano`) after training is finished.
 Next, we describe the basic parts of the slurm script file, but we also provide [the complete script](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/multi_node_trainer.sh).